Families First Coronavirus Response Act

 Emergency Family and Medical Leave Expansion Act

-- New FMLA requirements that are applicable to most employers with fewer than 500 employees.
+- New FMLA requirements that are applicable to most employers with fewer than 500 employees, including tax-exempt entities.

 - Employers must provide paid leave under FMLA to eligible employees after the first 10 days an employee is out on leave.
 Employees may use other accrued leave during the first 10-day period.